 If you know that alcohol makes you crave cigarettes and oversleep the next day cut back on it.
 If you know the morning rush before school makes you shout then get up earlier or prepare things the night before to make it easier on you.

 Perseverance is the key to success.
 Set goals, try again, keep trying and you will succeed.

 Small rewards are great encouragement to keep you going during the hardest first days so make sure to master this step in how to make new year resolution.

 After that you can probably reward yourself once a week with a magazine, a long-distance call to supportive friends and family, a siesta, a trip to the movies or whatever makes you tick.

 Later you can change the rewards to monthly and then at the end of the year you can pick an anniversary reward.
 Something that you’ll look forward to.
 You deserve it and you’ll have earned it.

-Whatever your plans and goals are for 2010 I’d do wish you luck with them but remember, it’s your life and you make your own luck.
+Whatever your plans and set goals are for this year, I’d do wish you luck with them but remember, it’s your life and you make your own luck.

 Decide what you want to do this year, plan how to get it and go for it.
 I’ll definitely be cheering you on.